 Chili Oil – Depending on your preference for heat level you may want to increase or decrease the amount.
 Even if you don’t like any heat, I still recommend adding some cayenne or chili oil.
 Spicy ingredients in small amounts can act as a great flavor enhancer, similar to salt.

-Thai Fish sauce adds a salty, umami flavor to this sauce.
-Coconut aminos is an excellent vegan alternative to the fish sauce.
+Thai Fish sauce or vegan Coconut aminos adds a salty, umami flavor to this sauce.

 How to Assemble Spring Rolls

-Set up space on your counter top or a large cutting board and wet it down.
+Set up space on your counter top or a large cutting board or silicone mat and wet it down.
 This will help keep the spring rolls from sticking.

 Fill a large bowl with very warm water.
 Submerge a sheet of rice paper completely and soak for about 10 seconds or until it is pliable (follow the directions on your rice paper package).
 Do not be tempted to leave it in too long.
 It will continue to soften once out of the water